On recordThis profile is no longer actively maintained, with the information now possibly out of date

 ABN AMRO lending to APRIL despite own commitment

-We understand that ABN AMRO was involved in May 2016 in providing a syndicated loan to APRIL for USD800 million, together with a number of other banks based in China, Taiwan, Malaysia, UAE and Dubai.
-This is despite the bank having informed Greenpeace in March 2015 that they would give no new loans to APRIL until the company had stopped deforestation and proved that it can work sustainably (see earlier updates).
+It was understood that ABN AMRO was involved in May 2016 in providing a syndicated loan to APRIL for USD 800 million, together with a number of other banks based in China, Taiwan, Malaysia, UAE and Dubai.
+This is despite the bank having informed Greenpeace in March 2015 that they would not finance new loans to APRIL until the company had stopped deforestation and proved that it can work sustainably (see earlier updates).
 Meanwhile Greenpeace and WWF last month walked away from APRIL's Stakeholder Advisory Committee, while Indonesian groups Jikalahari and JMGR have written to both ABN AMRO and Credit Suisse raising concerns that APRIL is failing to implement its recent sustainability policy.

 Two APRIL super concessions have been frozen

 New Sustainable Forest Management Policy

 APRIL has announced a new Sustainable Forest Management Policy which includes an immediate moratorium on logging in natural forests.
 The move comes after an intensive campaign by a group of environmental organisations, focused on pressuring both the company and its financiers to address the company's long standing social and environmental conflicts.
 Read more here.